SergKhram/ARES/index.md

+---
+layout: docs
+title: "Cross-platform test runner for Android and iOS"
+---

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/SergKhram/ARES/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.